DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 module.exports = {
   // Note: it must *not* have a trailing slash.
-  // This is currently the realtive path in our Jekyl deployment.
-This path points to our Gatsby Pages.
+  // This is currently the realtive path in our Jekyll deployment.
+This path points to our Gatsby pages.
   // This prefix is prepended to load all our related images, code, and pages.
   pathPrefix: `${BASEURL}/gatsby-public`,
 }